Shoulder & Arm Conditions

 Alec: They rate it differently.
 These cases are rated under diagnostic codes 5120 to 5122.
 Currently, VA rates amputations between 70 and a hundred percent.
 Pretty high ratings obviously.
 Depending on the proximity to the shoulder.
 Where the amputation is to the shoulder and again, based on whether it is the dominant or non-dominant arm.
 Where the computation is done closer to the elbow specifically below the insertion of the deltoid, those are on the lower range but still pretty a high rating.
 A 70 or 80% based on whether it is the non-dominant or dominant arm.
 Then when the shoulder is affected in the amputation, specifically above the insertion of the deltoid, it is a higher rating.
 Again, it will range based on whether it is the dominant or non-dominant arm.
 We just also want to note that as of January 17th of next year, the diagnostic code will change and will go up to 100% for amputees with more than shoulder joint and arm removed.
 You can click the link in our comments for a full list of our amputation ratings.

 Emma: Another common procedure that can happen are shoulder replacements.
 Those are going to be rated under diagnostic code 5051.
 Again, it really is based on how much of your shoulder is being replaced.
 Is it the entire joint or is it something less than that?
 If your entire shoulder joint has been replaced by a prosthetic device, it is going to be rated at a hundred percent for the first year after surgery and then VA will send you for another examination to determine the severity of your disability post replacement.
 If there is weakness and severe pain with motion, it is going to rated at 60% for the dominant arm or 50% for the non-dominant arm.
-Some correlation to knee replacements there.
+Some correlation to knee replacements there, which are rated at a hundred percent for the first 4 months.
 Then, if you have occasional periods of weakness or pain or limitation of motion, they are going to rate you under that limitation of motion diagnostic codes we talked about in the beginning of the discussion.
 5,002 for arthritis or 5203 for limitation of the impairment of the clavicle or scapula.
 The minimum rating you should know if you have one of these happening or you have had a shoulder replacement, the minimum rating you will get is 30% for the dominant arm and 20% for the non-dominant arm.
 Hopefully the surgery goes well and it fixes your problems and you no longer have pain and weakness.
 That is definitely the goal.
 But you still end up with either are 30 or 20% rating.
 Kaitlyn, what if I need to get a shoulder surgery, are there things I should be on the lookout for?

 Kaitlyn: Yes.
 You do not need to have a shoulder replacement surgery in order to get a temporary total rating for your shoulder.
 If you undergo any kind of shoulder surgery that is service-connected, you might be eligible for a temporary table rating based on convalescence.
 In that situation, you would be assigned a 100% rating until intensive treatment is over.
 Once that treatment has ended, the 100% rating would continue for a period of three months, unless otherwise specified, then your disability would be rated on the residual symptoms.
 If there is a residual limitation of motion, your residual rating would be based on the limitation of motion.